Shi Yomi district: Administration

-The district was divided into four administrative units namely Mechuka, Tato, Pidi, and Manigong.
+The district was divided into four administrative units namely Mechuka, Tato, Pidi, and Monigong.
 Mechuka is part of the Arunachal East Lok Sabha constituency.

 Transport

 Prior to the Trans-Arunachal Highway construction of the modern road, the only access was via an airstrip, used by the Indian Air Force to supply goods to local people.
 Another strategic road was constructed by BRO in 2017 in the Kurung Kumey district between Huri (which is already connected to Koloriang) and Sarli after heavy construction equipment was heli-airlifted from Ziro, which will enable Koloriang-Huri-Sarli-Taliha-Daporijo connectivity by facilitating the construction of the remaining Sarli-Taliha section.
 Once Taliha-Daporijo, Taliha-Nacho, Taliha-Tato, headquarter of Shi Yomi district, were completed, all of which were under construction in February 2021 while facing land acquisition issues, it will provide the strategic frontier connectivity from Seppa-Tamsang Yangfo-Sarili-Koloriang-Sarili-Nacho (and beyond to Daporijo-Taksing)-Tato (and beyond to Mechuka-Gelling and Aalo).

 The Indian Air Force maintains an airstrip, known as the Advanced Landing Ground (ALG) in Mechuka.
 The airstrip is used frequently to bring in vital supplies from cities in Assam via Antonov-32 aircraft and helicopters.
 The runway was renovated, strengthened, upgraded to a concrete runway, and extended to 4,700 feet in 2017 by the government.
 The area has a significant military presence, which also creates some employment opportunities for civilians.

 There is a twice-a-week helicopter service under the UDAN scheme.
 Government of Arunachal Pradesh has invited bids from private airlines to operate a 9-seater fixed-wing air service which will not be under the UDAN scheme.